Instant millionaire: Trent Boult earns big money at IPL auction

 Boult was the solitary Kiwi in the marquee group that kicked off tonight's auction and was drawn as the fifth player to attract bids from the 10 IPL franchises.

-After a bidding war between the Royals, the Royal Challengers Bangalore and Boult's former side the Mumbai Indians, the Black Caps bowler was sold for 8 crore ($1.6m).
+After a bidding war between the Royals, the Royal Challengers Bangalore and Boult's former side the Mumbai Indians, the Black Caps bowler was sold for 8 crore (NZ$1.6m).

+Among the 10-man marquee group Boult attracted the fourth-highest sale price - greater than Australian test captain Pat Cummins ($1.45m), South African batsman Faf du Plessis ($1.4m), Indian quick Mohammed Shami ($1.25m), and Aussie opener David Warner ($1.25m).

+Indian batsman Shreyas Iyer led the bidding in the opening section, being sold to Kolkata Knight Riders for $2.45m.

 Twenty-three more New Zealanders have put forward their names in the auction, with Lockie Ferguson set to be the next Kiwi holding his breath.